A2Amir/Recommendation-System-with-a-Restricted-Boltzmann-Machine-/README.md

 Table of Contents

-   1.Acquiring the Data
+   1. Acquiring the Data
-   2.Loading in the Data
+   2. Loading in the Data
-   3.The Restricted Boltzmann Machine model
+   3. The Restricted Boltzmann Machine model
-   4.Setting the Model's Parameters
+   4. Setting the Model's Parameters
-   5.Recommendation
+   5. Recommendation